kyverno/website/content/en/policies/other/disallow_secrets_from_env_vars.md

 ---
+type: "docs"
-title: "Disallow Secrets from Env Vars"
+title: Secrets Not From Env Vars
-category: Sample
-policyType: "validate"
+linkTitle: Secrets Not From Env Vars
+weight: 20
 description: >
     Sample policy to disallow using secrets from environment variables  which are visible in resource definitions.
 ---